selected items only

 You don’t need a classroom or even a lot of space to get children moving with maths.
 With a few simple tools and a playful attitude, everyday environments gardens, living rooms, or playgrounds become rich learning spaces.

 - Joey Jump: This fun coordination game encourages children to stomp on a board and send a bean bag flying into the air.
 As they try to catch it, they can count out loud “one, two, three!” each time they jump.
 This builds counting fluency, timing, and body control.
-You can even make it a challenge: “Can you catch it after five jumps?” or “Let’s see if you can catch it three times in a row!”

 Learning Together: Indoor and Outdoor Games

 Group play offers even more opportunities for maths and movement.
-Games like number relay races, counting catch, or jump-and-count challenges are wonderful for developing teamwork, listening skills, and turn taking all while reinforcing numeracy.
+Games like number relay races, counting catch, or jump-and-count challenges are wonderful for developing teamwork, listening skills, and turn-taking all while reinforcing numeracy.

 Building Confidence Through Play